 Ostensible control of the body by the soul to speak, cooperate, and move, is unaffected by conscious sedation.
 The soul is unaffected by the drug midazolam, and so should also form memories of all events, speech, and movements occurring during conscious sedation.
 But this does not occur — memory formation is inhibited during conscious sedation, even though other functions are unaffected.
 The fact that memory formation is inhibited while other putative functions of the soul are unaffected, indicates that memory formation and retention are functions of the brain.

 Upon hearing this, some believers in the reality of a human soul might exclaim, “Conscious sedation means that some regions of the physical brain are affected, otherwise no sedation would be present.
 This could possibly affect the signals transmitted from the body to the soul, and explain why the soul receives no signals indicating that it should retain memories of events and speech perceived during conscious sedation … ” Unfortunately such an explanation clearly implies that the brain is necessary to initiate memory formation and retention, meaning that the brain is necessary.
 Furthermore, such an explanation ignores the fact of general anesthesia without memories of events occurring during general anesthesia, or of absent memories of events occuring during cardiac arrest.
 Most people recovering from general anesthesia, and most cardiac arrest survivors have absolutely no memories of their periods of cardiac arrest, or general anesthesia.
 Yet in these latter situations their unfettered souls would have received no signals inhibiting memory formation and retention from their non-functioning brains, which is why most people should have vivid memories of all events occurring during general anesthesia after awakening from general anesthesia, and after surviving cardiac arrest.
-But most have no such memories — the rare memories of events occuring during general anesthesia are readily explained by awareness during general anesthesia, and in cardiac arrest surviviors, meories during these events are explainsed by retgaining or retention of consciousness during these events.
-[Note: “Anesthesia & the Soul” has chapters explaining consciousness during general anesthesia, while Chapter 12 explains how consciousness is possible during cardiac arrest (press download button below to read the ebook).
+But most have no such memories — the rare memories of events occuring during general anesthesia are readily explained by awareness during general anesthesia, and in cardiac arrest surviviors, memories during these events are explainsed by retgaining or retention of consciousness during these events.
+Chapter 10 in “Anesthesia & the Soul” explains how consciousness is possible during general anesthesia, while Chapter 12 explains how consciousness is possible during cardiac arrest (press download button below to read the ebook).

 Only one conclusion is possible — memory formation and retention is a function of the brain and not of an imaterial soul.
 Absence of memory formation and retention by the soul has far-reaching implications as explained in Chapters 7 and 16 in “Anesthesia & the Soul”.

 This is the reality of absent memory in a human soul …